Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

 The transportability of predictive information across populations is an active area of research in predictive analytics and machine learning.
-A recent scoping review categorized methods aimed at developing transportable marker, or making an existing marker transportable to a new setting, based on whether they require access to data from the target population, and whether they are purely data-driven or require contextual knowledge about associations\textsuperscript{11}.
-One common underlying framework in knowledge-driven approaches is causal graphs, particularly the pioneering work on selection diagrams by Pearl et al.\textsuperscript{12}.
-Generally, these methods aim to identify and remove predictors whose association with the outcome varies across populations\textsuperscript{13,14}.
-Causal diagrams have recently been used to study how common metrics of model performance for prognostic and diagnostic markers change across populations with difference case-mix\textsuperscript{15}.
+A recent scoping review categorized methods aimed at developing transportable markers, or making an existing marker transportable to a new setting, based on whether they require access to data from the target population, and whether they are purely data-driven or require contextual knowledge about associations.\textsuperscript{12} One common underlying framework in knowledge-driven approaches is causal graphs, particularly the pioneering work on selection diagrams by Pearl et al.\textsuperscript{13} Generally, these methods aim to identify and remove predictors whose association with the outcome varies across populations.\textsuperscript{14},\textsuperscript{15} Causal diagrams have recently been used to study how common metrics of model performance for prognostic and diagnostic markers change across populations with different case-mix.\textsuperscript{16}

 Causal graphs are not the only model for causation.
-Another is the sufficient component causes (SCC) model\textsuperscript{16,17}.
-SCC is a foundational model in that it establishes fully deterministic relationships between causes and effects (rather than a representation of statistical dependencies as in causal graphs).
-This framework has recently been applied to explore the biologic plausibility of different link functions for modeling binary outcomes, resulting in proposals for more transportable measures of association\textsuperscript{18} and more biology-aligned statistical models\textsuperscript{19}.
+Another is the sufficient component causes (SCC) model.\textsuperscript{17},\textsuperscript{18} SCC is a foundational model in that it establishes fully deterministic relationships between causes and effects, rather than a representation of statistical dependencies as in causal graphs.
+This framework has recently been applied to explore the biologic plausibility of different link functions for modeling binary outcomes, resulting in proposals for more biology-aligned statistical models.\textsuperscript{19}

 In this paper, we use a parsimonious SCC model to study the most basic prediction setup: a binary factor that is used as a marker for the risk of a binary outcome.
 As a reference, we formulate this setup for prognostic markers, where adjustment for outcome prevalence seems to be a topical issue.
-This setup is the used to study marker transportability across populations, particularly as it relates to the variability in outcome prevalence.
+This setup is then used to study marker transportability across populations with varying outcome prevalences.
 Our thesis is that by reducing the transportability problem to its basic constituents in this model, patterns will emerge that can provide insight into more complex scenarios.
+This study is entirely theoretical and simulation-based, and ethics approval was therefore not required.